kubernetes/website/docs/concepts/storage/persistent-volumes.md

 * `skuName`: Azure storage account Sku tier.
 Default is empty.
 * `location`: Azure storage account location.
 Default is empty.
 * `storageAccount`: Azure storage account name.
 Default is empty.
-If storage account is not provided, all storage accounts associated with the resource group are searched to find one that matches `skuName` and `location`.
-If storage account is provided, it must reside in the same resource group as the cluster, and `skuName` and `location` are ignored.
+If a storage account is not provided, all storage accounts associated with the resource group are searched to find one that matches `skuName` and `location`.
+If a storage account is provided, it must reside in the same resource group as the cluster, and `skuName` and `location` are ignored.

-During provision, a secret will be created for mounting credentials.
-If the cluster has enabled both [RBAC](/docs/admin/authorization/rbac/) and [Controller Roles](/docs/admin/authorization/rbac/#controller-roles), you will first need to add `create` permission of resource `secret` for clusterrole `system:controller:persistent-volume-binder`.
+During provision, a secret is created for mounting credentials.
+If the cluster has enabled both [RBAC](/docs/admin/authorization/rbac/) and [Controller Roles](/docs/admin/authorization/rbac/#controller-roles), add the `create` permission of resource `secret` for clusterrole `system:controller:persistent-volume-binder`.

 #### Portworx Volume